NFL Playoff Odds 2019: AFC, NFC Postseason Picture and Wild-Card Predictions

 In Week 3, Eli Manning completed 25 of his 29 passes for 297 yards and two touchdowns, while Luck eclipsed that total by 102 yards.

 Houston's powerful defensive line, led by J.J.
-Watt and Jadeveon Clowney must get pressure on the quarterback, but their struggles in Week 16 against Philadelphia could come back to haunt them.
+Watt and Jadeveon Clowney, must get pressure on the quarterback, but their struggles in Week 16 against Philadelphia could come back to haunt them.

-Colts coach Frank Reich was the offensive coordinator in Philadelphia a year ago, and since he takes a similar approach to the game, he'll find ways in his scheme to allow his offensive line to shut down Watt and Clowney, much like the Eagles did at Lincoln Financial Field.
+Colts coach Frank Reich was the offensive coordinator in Philadelphia a year ago.
+Since he takes a similar approach to the game, he'll find ways in his scheme to allow his offensive line to shut down Watt and Clowney, much like the Eagles did at Lincoln Financial Field.

 Putting pressure on the quarterback won't be an issue for Indianapolis, as it faces a Houston offensive line that gave up 62 sacks on Watson.